abdurrahmanregi/R-web-Regi/content/authors/admin/_index.md

 title: "Regi Kusumaatmadja"
 ---

 I am a Ph.D. student in Economics at VU Amsterdam and Tinbergen Institute, the Netherlands.
+My supervisors are Sabien Dobbelaere and Jose Luis Moraga-Gonzalez.
 My main research interests include Industrial Organization, Applied Econometrics, and the Economics of Innovation.

+I am currently trying to understand why firms decide to perform in-house R&D or outsource it to other entities.
+Another thing I am pondering now is what happens to the firm's direction of innovation, given certain changes in the market structure.

 Besides my academic life, I have previously done some research and consultancy for private and public entities.
 In addition, I enjoy playing tennis (still a newb!).